Rational points on modular curves via maps to elliptic curves with rank zero: Unique cases

 The curve \mc{56.126.6.c.1} covers \mc{14.63.2.a.1}, which is genus $2$ rank $0$ and has a model

 Running \texttt{Chabauty0}, we find that this curve has exactly four rational points, all of which are CM.
 Since \mc{56.126.6.c.1} has no CM points, it follows that it has no rational points.

 The modular curve \mc{66.660.50.a.1} has genus $50$ and presented difficulties for our computation, so we treat it separately here.
 It covers the curve \mc{33.110.4.a.1}, whose canonical model is given on its LMFDB page.
-Using Magma, we verify that this curve is isomorphic over $\Q$ to $X_{{\rm ns}}^{(-3)}(11)$, which is the quadratic twist by $-3$ of the double cover $X_{{\rm ns}}(11) \to X_{{\rm ns}}^+(11)$ given by
+Let $X_{{\rm ns}}^{(-3)}(11)$ denote the quadratic twist by $-3$ of the double cover $X_{{\rm ns}}(11) \to X_{{\rm ns}}^+(11)$ given by